Myelodysplastic syndromes (MDS)

 Lenalidomide (Revlimid) is a type of biological therapy.
 We know from research that lenalidomide can help to control a type of MDS with a particular chromosome change called del5q.
 We don't fully understand how lenalidomide works.
 Researchers think it may affect the immune system.
 Doctors have mainly used it as a treatment for lower risk MDS but research is now also looking at it to treat higher risk MDS.

-Researchers are looking into a new treatment called decitabine.
+Researchers are looking into a drug called decitabine (Dacogen).
 This is a similar chemotherapy drug to azacitidine.
-They are also looking at different ways of using azacidine.
+They are also looking at different ways of using azacitidine, including giving it in tablet form rather than as an injection under the skin or as a drip into a vein.

 You can find information about trials of treatments for myelodysplastic syndromes on our clinical trials database.
 Type ‘myelodysplastic syndromes’ into the search box.
 Tick the boxes for closed trials and results if you want to include trials that are no longer recruiting patients.